linode/docs/docs/web-servers/squid/squid-http-proxy-centos-8/index.md

 author:
   name: Linode
   email: docs@linode.com
-description: This guide show how to use Squid to create an HTTP proxy server on your Linode running Centos 8.
+description: This guide shows how to use Squid to create an HTTP proxy server on your Linode running Centos 8.
-og_description: This guide show how to use Squid to create an HTTP proxy server on your Linode running Centos 8.
+og_description: This guide shows how to use Squid to create an HTTP proxy server on your Linode running Centos 8.
 keywords: ["squid", "proxy", "centos", "8", "http"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2020-04-14